A Coordinated Electric System Interconnection Review—the utility’s deep-dive on technical and cost impacts of your project.

 1. 87L Line Differential Protection

-The core protection scheme of SEL-411L centers on the 87L element, which offers ultra-fast, phase-segregated differential protection.
+The SEL-411L relay uses 87L differential protection to detect faults with high accuracy and speed., which offers ultra-fast, phase-segregated differential protection.
 It compares synchronized current measurements from all terminals using SEL’s patented alpha-plane comparator, allowing it to reliably detect internal vs. external faults—even under CT saturation and infeed/outfeed conditions.

 2. Multiterminal and Dual-Breaker Applications